yairm210/Unciv/Mods.md

 For an example, you can refer to [the example mod](https://github.com/yairm210/Unciv-mod-example) - just download the Example-Aliens-Mod and put it in a `/mods` folder next to the jar, run Unciv, start a new game, and you'll be able to enable the mod, which will allow to you pick Aliens as a playable civilization!

 If you want to add a new civilization as a mod, you should check out [the Civ making instructions](https://github.com/yairm210/Unciv/wiki/Making-a-new-Civilization) to see what's required, or see the example Aliens mod =)

+### Adding maps to mods

+You can also add maps to mods, so they'll be available to players who download your mod.

+A mod can also be maps-only, if all you want to do is share your maps.

+When you've finished making your map in the Map Editor, save it, and it will be in the `/maps` folder of your game.

+Copy it to a `/maps` folder in your *mod*, and you're done!

 ## Getting your mod out there